gufranlazuardi/gufranlazuardi/README.md

 ###

 <p> I'm an aspiring frontend enthusiast currently on a learning journey in web development and UI design, looking to switch into a tech career.
-Passionate about building a strong foundation in frontend fields with React and Typescript</p>
+Passionate about building a strong foundation in frontend fields with React and Next Js</p>

 ###